 In the Add Dependency Dialog, type

-firstappin the Enter groupId filter box.
+firstappin the Enter groupId filter field.

 Build the Docker image as follows: